rmajuri/trademarkit/README.md

 [Material-UI](https://material-ui.com/) is a library of styled React components.

 Material-UI allows for fast development while providing nice aesthetics.
 One thing I'd like to work on next is adding custom styling to the components.

-## Things I'd Like to Improve

-### Material-UI & SSR Issues

-When you run trademarkit&#8482; locally, you'll notice a moment of unstyled HTML.
-Upon resarching the issue, I think that this comes from the need for extra configuration in order for Material-UI to work seamlessly with SRR.
-This is an issue I'm excited to look more into and solve.

-### Testing

-I plan to add tests for my components using [Jest](https://jestjs.io/).

-### Accessibility

-I try my best to be cognizant of accessibility standards, first by writing semantic HTML.
-I also keep a bookmarked browser folder containing accessibility guides and refer to it while I'm developing.
-Even so, I like to go comb my projects thoroughly after reaching a checkpoint in order to ensure that I've made my components as accessible as I can make them.

-### Meta Tags and Favicon

-One thing I learned about SSR during this project was how much it improves SEO.
-I don't know if SSR requires a different approach to meta tags from client-side rendering, but I plan to learn how to include social sharing assets and other relevant meta data in the head of a server-side rendered app.

-I'd also like to take some time to create a favicon for this app.

-### Theming and Styling

-I'm usually fairly meticulous about trying to write concise, responsive CSS and JSS and about constructing cohesively designed applications.
-One project for which I had a lot of fun doing this is called [Click-Chord](https://www.clickchord.com/), where I leaned heavily on CSS-Grid and customized Material-UI components heavily using JSS.

-### Functionality

-I'd like to add some smaller details such as a loading wheel that displays conditionally accoring to the data's loading state.

-Also, I'd like to make the app more interesting (and more true to its title) by linking users to a destination where they can take further action toward filing for a given trademark if they become interested in doing so while searching.